vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 SP 31.49\) of Śiva’s victory over all the gods in the Dakṣa myth.
 This cause is the boon asked by Dadhīca after his victory over the Vaiṣṇava Kṣupa: bhagavan yadi tuṣṭo ’si yadi deyo varaś ca me | icchāmi viṣṇunā sārdhaṁsarvān devāṁs tvayā jitān  k 31.101 k

-28 The fight \( vaira\) between Dadhīca and Kṣupa, who argue about the superiority of either the brahman  or the kṣatra  principle, resembles in many respects that between Vasiṣṭha and Vis´
+28 The fight \( vaira\) between Dadhīca and Kṣupa, who argue about the superiority of either the brahman  or the kṣatra  principle, resembles in many respects that between Vasiṣṭha and Viś

 vāmitra, whose āśramas  are also said to be in Sthāṇutīrtha \(MBh 9.41.4\).
 MBh